marcelpetersen/mobil/_drafts/introducing-wunder-rent.md

 The control panel includes all the details a rental service operator needs: driver and user account information, booking schedules and vehicle availability, vehicle histories and damage reports, payments, marketing services like promo codes and of course real-time vehicle tracking.
 You even can mobilize or unlock all vehicles in your fleet at the touch of a button.

-Last but not least, manage pricing options and change prices according to demand whenever you wish. **Dynamic vehicle pricing** is an important component of many rental businesses, and we understand that it’s a deal breaker many companies can’t do without.
-That’s why with Wunder Rent software, all prices are yours to freely determine.
+With the Wunder Rent control panel, you can view pricing options and change prices according to demand. **Dynamic vehicle pricing** is an important component of many rental businesses, and we understand that it’s a deal breaker many companies can’t do without.
+That’s why all prices are yours to freely determine with Wunder Rent.

 #### **Already paying for tracking?
 Analyze that data effectively as part of the deal.**